 \section{Experimental results}

-In this section, we discuss and implement a distance-based statistical test to verify our results and test the degree of robustness to noise through noisy and noiseless simulated dark matter density maps in \autoref{sec:simulation-based_verification}.
-We explore the properties and specificities of our method's tracing of the large-scale structure through a quantifiable comparison to the curvelet transforms in \autoref{sec:comparison_with_curvelet_transforms}.
+In this section, we discuss and implement a distance-based statistical test to verify our results, and we use noisy and noiseless simulated dark matter density maps in \autoref{sec:simulation-based_verification} to test the degree of robustness to noise.
+We explore the general and specific properties of our method's tracing of the large-scale structure through a quantifiable comparison to the curvelet transforms in \autoref{sec:comparison_with_curvelet_transforms}.
 Lastly, we present the extracted ridges, together with a comparison to previous research on trough identification from DES Y1 data, in \autoref{sec:ridges_in_the_dark_energy_survey}.